-The Company's focus on the key organizational asset - its employees remains toppriority.
+The Company's focus on the key organisational asset - its employees remains toppriority.
 The Company continues to focus on hiring right candidates looking at theemployee's entire life cycle ensure timely interventions that help build a long lastingand fruitful career for them.
 With this in mind the Company has initiated severalpositive changes in its Human Resource practices during the year.
 Being a material sciencetechnology Company innovation learning & development capability development aresignificant tools for keeping the employees engaged in making materials matter.

 Safety and Health